moxPixel/web/backend/CREATE_ADMIN.md

   NOW() as createdAt,
   NOW() as updatedAt
 WHERE NOT EXISTS (
-  SELECT 1 FROM users WHERE email = 'admin@unlock.fr'
+  SELECT 1 FROM users WHERE email = 'mox.meziani@gmail.com'
 );
 ```